Smarrti/diplom-project/README.md

-# Api Service for English For Kids
+# Api for English For Kids

-В данной ветви разрабатывается взаимодествие Frontend части с Backend